iris-hep/iris-hep.github.io/pages/test.md

 -->

-**Duration of fellowship and total stipend:** An IRIS-HEP fellowship will pay up to 3 FTE-months (full time equivalent) at $2000/month during Summer 2021.
+**Duration of fellowship and total stipend:** An IRIS-HEP fellowship will pay up to 3 FTE-months (full time equivalent) at $2400/month during Summer 2022.
 We have some flexibility to accommodate different summer schedules and lengths.
+Most Fellowships should last either 10 or 12 weeks (2.5 or 3 months).

 **Projects:** Research software projects should in general be in the R&D areas listed above or (in some cases) be projects of more general interest to the HEP community.
 How do you find a project?
 There are several possibilities: